crusoexia/vim-monokai/README.md

 Configuration
 -------------

-### Italic
+### Terminal Italic

-If you are using a font which support italic, you can use below config to enable the italic form:
+If you are using a font in terminal which support italic, use below configuration to turn on terminal italic:

-    let g:monokai_italic = 1
+    let g:monokai_term_italic = 1

 Javascript
 ----------